myriamfayez/Ajax-project/README.md

 # Ajax-project
-This project displays the weather for 3 days using APIs using Fetch & await
+This project displays the weather for today and the next 2 days using APIs by Fetch & await